enisha121/enisha121/README.md

 ## 🚀 Project Showcase
 ### Manual Testing Project
-This is an exploaratoty testing on Banglashoppers conducted by me.
+This is an exploratoty testing on Banglashoppers conducted by me.
 To get a detailed idea, please click [here](https://github.com/enishaashrefa/Test-Case-Writing)

 ### API Testing Project